Donders-Institute/bidscramble/README.rst

 |BIDS| |GPLv3| |RTD| |Tests|

-The BIDScramble tool generates scrambled or pseudo-random BIDS datasets from existing BIDS datasets, while preserving statistical distributions of user-specified variables and preserving user-specified effects of interest.
-The output data of this tool is not (or at least minimally) traceable and does not contain personal data.
+**BIDScramble** is a powerful tool that generates scrambled or **pseudo-random** `BIDS <https://bids-specification.readthedocs.io>`__ datasets from existing BIDS-structured data.
+It carefully preserves the statistical distributions of user-specified variables while maintaining the effects of interest, ensuring that the synthetic data remains analytically useful.
+Crucially, the output contains no or minimal indirect personal data, making it privacy-compliant and untraceable to original subjects.

-Having access to pseudo-random datasets allows researchers to interact with the data in detail and develop code to implement and test their pipelines.
-The pipelines should run on the scrambled data just as it runs on the real input data.
+This tool enables researchers to safely explore, prototype, and **test their analysis pipelines** on realistic yet anonymized data.
+Since the scrambled datasets retain key statistical properties, pipelines should behave similarly to how they would on real data—accelerating development without compromising privacy.

+* Explore the full documentation on `Read the Docs <https://bidscramble.readthedocs.io>`__
+* Access the open-source code on `GitHub <https://github.com/Donders-Institute/bidscramble>`__ (licensed under `GPL-3.0-or-later <https://spdx.org/licenses/GPL-3.0-or-later.html>`__)

 Related tools
 -------------